vitalets/babel-plugin-runtyper/README.md

 [![npm](https://img.shields.io/npm/v/babel-plugin-runtyper.svg)](https://www.npmjs.com/package/babel-plugin-runtyper)
 [![license](https://img.shields.io/npm/l/babel-plugin-runtyper.svg)](https://www.npmjs.com/package/babel-plugin-runtyper)

-> A [Babel](https://babeljs.io) plugin for runtime type-checking in JavaScript
+> Protect your JavaScript app from silent type-mismatch operations in runtime

-*Runtyper* protects you from silent type-mismatch operations in JavaScript.
+*Runtyper* is a [Babel](https://babeljs.io) plugin for runtime type-checking in JavaScript.
-Include it into the development build of your app and it will notify you about all type-conversion problems in runtime.
+Enable it in the development build - and it will warn you about existing or potential type-conversion problems.
-No manual annotations needed.
+As it works in runtime - no manual code-annotations needed.

 Tested in:
 [![Sauce Test Status](https://saucelabs.com/browser-matrix/runtyper.svg)](https://saucelabs.com/u/runtyper)